rpglab/WholesaleElectrPricePredict/README.md

    - Build Long-term Recurrent Convolutional Network Model.
    - Conditional error correction term that is added to the price forecasted by the LRCN model to establish the price prediction.

+4. "LSTM_Prediction" file
+   - Normalize the raw Dataset using Min-Max and One Hot Encoding methods.
+   - Build LSTM Network Model.

 Note:
 With different input variables - there are two types of price forecasting: day-ahead and hour-ahead.